raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 error response to the client and leave the session open for further operations.
-For error conditions that are likely to make all operations unsuccessful in the immediate future, the server SHOULD return an error response to the client and then close the session by sending a Terminate Session request message, as described in {{terminate}}.
+For error conditions that are likely to make all operations unsuccessful in the immediate future, the server SHOULD return an error response to the client and then close the session by sending a Retry Delay request message, as described in {{delay}}.

 There may be rare cases where a server is overloaded and wishes to shed load.
 If the server handles this by simply closing connections, the likely behaviour of clients is to detect this as a network failure, and reconnect.

-To avoid this reconnection implosion, in this situation the server also sends a Terminate Session request message, with an RCODE of SERVFAIL, to inform the client of the overload situation.
+To avoid this reconnection implosion, in this situation the server also sends a Retry Delay request message, with an RCODE of SERVFAIL, to inform the client of the overload situation.

-After sending a Terminate Session request message, the server MUST NOT send any further messages on that session.
+After sending a Retry Delay request message, the server MUST NOT send any further messages on that session.

-A Terminate Session request message MUST NOT be initiated by a client.
+A Retry Delay request message MUST NOT be initiated by a client.
-If a server receives a Terminate Session request message this is an error and the server MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).
+If a server receives a Retry Delay request message this is an error and the server MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

-Upon receipt of a Terminate Session request from the server, the client MUST make note of the reconnect delay for this server, and then immediately close the connection.
+Upon receipt of a Retry Delay request from the server, the client MUST make note of the reconnect delay for this server, and then immediately close the connection.
 This is to place the burden of TCP's TIME-WAIT state on the client.

-After sending the Terminate Session request the server SHOULD allow the client five seconds to close the connection, and if the client has not closed the connection after five seconds then the server SHOULD abort the connection with a TCP RST (or equivalent for other protocols).
+After sending the Retry Delay request the server SHOULD allow the client five seconds to close the connection, and if the client has not closed the connection after five seconds then the server SHOULD abort the connection with a TCP RST (or equivalent for other protocols).

-In the case where the server is canceling some, but not all, of the existing operations on a session, with a REFUSED (5) RCODE (perhaps because it has been reconfigured and is no longer authoritative for those names), the RECONNECT DELAY MAY be zero, indicating that the client SHOULD immediately attempt to re-establish its operations.
+In the case where some, but not all, of the existing operations on a session have become invalid (perhaps because the server has been reconfigured and is no longer authoritative for some of the names), but the server is terminating all sessions en masse with a REFUSED (5) RCODE, the RECONNECT DELAY MAY be zero, indicating that the clients SHOULD immediately attempt to re-establish operations.
-It is likely that some of the new attempts will be successful and some will not.
+It is likely that some of the attempts will be successful and some will not.

 In the case where a server is terminating a large number of sessions at once (e.g., if the system is restarting) and the server doesn't want to be inundated with a flood